victor-balogun/Department-Portal/README.md

 # Department-Portal
-A fullstack student portal for my department.
+A fullstack student portal for my department, using html, css and php.